 Semantic code encourages web developers to write code that describes the content rather than how that content should look.
 For example (excuse my techie jargon for a moment), you’d wrap the heading of an article in an H1 tag rather than a span tag.
 Obvious, but often disregarded.

 They both aid each other on so many levels, so it’s important they are taken into account when creating an online system for public use.
 Lastly, they help search engines to understand your content better to rank your website higher in the search results.

 We keep hearing radio ad campaigns teaching people to come up with more secure passwords or to avoid clicking suspicious links, which lead to identity theft or worse.
 The bottom line is the number of people aware of the importance of data privacy increases daily.
 Your website can’t be stuck on the unsafe side of the fence either.
 You risk losing potential customers.
 In the long run, business sales and financial flow might get crippled if you ignore the issue.
 While website security is a whole other story, there’s one quick thing you should do to make your website more secure than ever.

 Have you heard of Secure Sockets Layer or SSL?
 If you spot a green padlock next to the website’s URL, it means your connection to it is encrypted, and all information is protected from an unwanted pair of hands.
-SSL certificates aren’t free.
-They can cost anything up to hundreds of British pounds per year and require technical knowledge to apply them.
-However, we make sure all websites built or hosted by us get the certificate by default without an additional charge.
-We believe in a healthy and secure worldwide network.

 The extensiveness of the research can only take you that far.
 Learning about the targeted audience, business goals and identifying requirements before the build is a critical phase.
 However, it’s for nought if the results don’t confirm the assumptions.